qwilka/qwilka.github.io/_posts/2018-04-19-introducing-qwilka-gis.md

 date: 2018-04-19
 ---

 I have just set up a demonstration [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) (geographic information system) for my subsea data company Qwilka.
-It is built using the open source web mapping library [Leaflet](http://leafletjs.com/), which is lightweight and easy to program.
+It is built using the open source web mapping library [Leaflet](http://leafletjs.com/), which is light-weight and easy to program.
 The plan is to use the [Qwilka Subsea GIS](https://qwilka.github.io/GIS/) to display openly available data related to the subsea oil & gas industry.
 The base map is taken from [GEBCO](https://www.gebco.net/) which provides a global map with ocean bathymetry.
 There is also an alternative base map from [OpenStreetMap](https://www.openstreetmap.org/) with more land based details like borders, roads and cities.

 &nbsp;